 - If an ad was served but not “seen”, should it count towards a conversion? (our opinion -- no way!)

-As you can see, post-view conversion attribution becomes fuzzy pretty quickly.
-This is a big reason why machine learning multi-touch attribution models are so valuable.
-When you can turn post-view conversion tracking from a “soft methodology” into something more concrete and understandable, you’re in a better position to improve your marketing and budget allocation.
+You can see now that post-view conversion attribution becomes fuzzy pretty quickly, and this is a big reason why machine learning multi-touch attribution models are so valuable.
+When you can turn post-view conversion tracking from a “soft methodology” into something more concrete, you can more accurately assign value to your marketing touchpoints.